SunStarSys/www/content/essays/devops.md

 control and responsibility for a server engineering effort.
-This lesson keeps being repeated throughout the modern corporate world, as new domains for creative human expression take form in the business sector, as well as in reinventing old ways of doing busines together.
+This lesson keeps being repeated throughout the modern corporate world, as new domains for creative human expression take form in the business sector, as well as in reinventing old ways of doing business together.

 $Date$